Liyubov/citizen_science/README.md

 would like to understand the reason of power-law of participation (some participate a lot, many participate only little).
 We would like to understand how this pattern emerge dynamically (M.Pocco).

+RQ7: What is the dfference between citizen science projects evolution in different cities around the globe?
+London vs. San Francisco?
+What are parameters which may lead to differences?

 Some of the problems for citizen science community are: heterogeneity of collected data, missing data, non-controlled growth of community of observers.